 Realists leapt at the bait but ignored the fish beneath.
 As his translators pointed out, he didn't mean an actual wall, but a metaphorical distancing of good Americans longing to be great from their "worser" angels, the drug-dealer and rapist within that we all strive to restrain.

 As for the wildly misunderstood Access Hollywood "pussy-grabbing" video, we now know that our leader used "pussy" as a colorful synecdoche for the "essence of woman" or "the soul that rests beneath or beyond the patina of pudendum."
-Far from the vulgarity the realist's ear hears, trump was articulating our deep desire to know the Other, from the inside out.
+Far from the vulgarity heard by realists', trump was metaphorically articulating our deep desire to know the Other, from the inside out.

 His administration is truly a well-oiled machine, and if you don't believe me, you certainly will after some big fat beautiful negotiations.